WHAT IS SELECTIVE MUTISM?

 Dr. Elisa Shipon-Blum’s S-CAT® Program is based on the concept that Selective Mutism (SM) is a social communication anxiety disorder that is more than just not speaking.
 Families in the S-CAT® Program are provided with structured, individualized, step-by-step treatment.

-For example, a child may be ‘chatting up a storm’ with their friend or family member in one setting, yet see that same person in another setting (such as at school or perhaps at a family function) and the child may have difficulty socially engaging, communicating nonverbally and perhaps the child cannot communicate at all!
+For example, a child may be “chatting up a storm” with their friend or family member in one setting, yet meet that same person in another setting (such as at school or perhaps at a family function) and the child may have difficulty socially engaging, communicating nonverbally and perhaps the child cannot communicate at all!

 For some children, they appear very comfortable and mutism is the most noted symptom.
 This usually means they are able to engage nonverbally with others via astute nonverbal skills (professional mimes!) in most, if not all settings.
 These children are stuck in the nonverbal stage of communication (Stage 1) and suffer from a subtype of SM called Speech Phobia.

-Although mutism is the most noted symptom of SM, ‘not speaking’ merely touches on the surface of our children.
-A complete understanding of the child is necessary to develop an appropriate treatment plan for home and in the real world, as well as in school by developing accommodations and interventions (ie., IEP or 504 Plan).
+Although mutism is the most noted symptom of SM, the inability to speak merely touches on the surface of our children.
+A complete understanding of the child is necessary to develop an appropriate treatment plan for home and in the real world, as well as in school by developing accommodations and interventions, e.g. IEP or 504 Plan.

 According to Dr. Shipon-Blum’s work, after a complete evaluation consisting of parent and teacher assessment forms such as the Selective Mutism Comprehensive Diagnostic Questionnaire (SM-CDQ)© and the SM School Evaluation Form©, and parent and child interviews, treatment needs to address three key questions:

 - Why did this child develop (including influencing, precipitating and maintaining factors)?